 The components in the transmissions typically include shafts, gears, gearboxes, couplings, chain drives, belt drives, linkages.

-The performance of the input and output transmissions are a function of three parameters:
+The performance of the input-transmission and output-transmissions are a function of three parameters:

 Strength... the ability to withstand the forces and torques without fracture or yield.